ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 ### Design Process

-- **Query Optimization:** Explain how the Cassandra schema is designed around the essential queries identified earlier.
+- **Query Optimization:** Explain how the Cassandra schema is designed around the essential queries identified earlier.  - Check raw data folder
-- **Data Model Influences:** Highlight the differences in schema design between Cassandra and traditional RDBMS, focusing on Cassandra's data model.
+- **Data Model Influences:** Highlight the differences in schema design between Cassandra and traditional RDBMS, focusing on Cassandra's data model.  - Check raw data folder

 ### Final Cassandra Schema

-- **Table Designs:** Present the final Cassandra table designs, including partition keys, clustering columns, and any secondary indexes.
+- **Table Designs:** Present the final Cassandra table designs, including partition keys, clustering columns, and any secondary indexes.-  Akshay will add snapshots of Cassandra DB
-- **Justification:** Justify the design decisions, focusing on performance and scalability.
+- **Justification:** Justify the design decisions, focusing on performance and scalability. - (check raw data folder)

 ## Discussion

 Reflect on the challenges and considerations encountered during the schema translation process.
 Discuss the trade-offs of using Cassandra over traditional RDBMS for the YouTube application.

-### Challenges and Considerations
+### Challenges and Considerations - Check raw data folder for both below challengeConsideration.md

 - Describe the challenges faced during the translation process.
 - Discuss any considerations that had to be made due to Cassandra's data model and architecture.

-### Trade-offs
+### Trade-offs -Check raw data folder challengeConsideration.md

 - Analyze the trade-offs of using Cassandra instead of a traditional RDBMS, considering the application's requirements.

-## Conclusion
+## Conclusion - check raw data conclusion.md

 Summarize the key learning outcomes from this project and discuss the potential real-world implications of the schema design decisions made for the YouTube application.
 Highlight how these decisions could influence the application's performance and scalability in a big data context.